$\chi$-bounds, operations and chords: A property closed under substitutions

 \section{A property closed under substitutions}

 Say that a graph $G$ has Property $P_0$ if it has no edges (such a graph is called an \emph{independent graph}).
 We now define inductively a Property $P_k$ for all $k\geq 1$ as follows: a graph $G$ has Property $P_k$ if for every induced subgraph $G'$ of $G$ there exists an induced subgraph $H$ of $G'$ that has Property $P_{k-1}$ and that intersects every maximal clique of $G'$.
-From the definition, it is clear that Property $P_k$ is \emph{hereditary}: if a graph has it, then so are all its induced subgraphs.
+From the definition, it is clear that Property $P_k$ is hereditary (if a graph has it, then so are all its induced subgraphs).

-Graphs with Property $P_1$ could be defined as graphs $G$ such that for every induced subgraph $H$ of $G$ there exists a stable set of $H$ that intersects every maximal clique of $H$ (where a \emph{stable set} in a graph is a set of vertices that induces an independent graph).
+Graphs with Property $P_1$ are exactly the graphs $G$ such that for every induced subgraph $H$ of $G$ there exists a stable set of $H$ that intersects every maximal clique of $H$ (where a \emph{stable set} in a graph is a set of vertices that induces an independent graph).
 Graphs satisfying Property $P_1$ are known as \emph{strongly perfect graphs}, see~\cite{Ravindra99} for a survey about them.
 They form a (proper) subclass of perfect graphs.
 To the best of our knowledge, for $k\geq 2$, graphs with Property $P_k$ were not studied so far.

 The following provides examples of graphs with Property $P_k$.

 \begin{lemma} For all $k\geq 1$, graphs with chromatic number at most $k$ have Property $P_{k-1}$. \end{lemma}

 \begin{proof} We proceed by induction on $k$.
 For $k=1$, the result is obvious.
 Suppose it holds for some fixed $k\geq 1$.
 Let $G$ be a graph with chromatic number at most $k+1$, and $G'$ an induced subgraph of $G$.
 In $G'$, there exists an induced subgraph $H$ of chromatic number at most $k$ that intersects all maximal cliques of $G'$: consider for instance the union of the first $k$ (possibly empty) colour classes in a colouring of $G'$ with $k+1$ colours.
 By the induction hypothesis, $H$ has Property $P_{k-1}$.
 This proves that $G$ has Property $P_{k}$. \end{proof}